open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Instrumentation.Runtime/README.md

 as `ObservableUpDownCounter` is the best fit of instrument type.
 The same applies to all the `ObservableGauge` below.

-The APIs called in this section are:
+The APIs used to retrieve the values are:

 * [GCMemoryInfo.TotalCommittedBytes](https://docs.microsoft.com/dotnet/api/system.gcmemoryinfo.totalcommittedbytes?view=net-6.0#system-gcmemoryinfo-totalcommittedbytes):
   Gets the total committed bytes of the managed heap.